AnyBody/tutorials/A_Getting_started_anyscript/lesson4.md

 - **Drivers** are AnyBody objects which constrain the value of a measure to a constant value or a mathematical function of time.
 Drivers essentially assemble and impart motion to your mechanisms.

 In this model, we therefore need two drivers, to specify motions for the two DOF.
-We therefore also need two measures, which we will chose to be measures of the shoulder and elbow joint angle values.
+We therefore also need two measures, which we will choose to be measures of the shoulder and elbow joint angle values.

 :::{note}
-**It is only important that the constrained measures represent independent DOFs of the model.
+**It is only important that the constrained measures represent independent DOF of the model.
 The exact measures themselves are your choice**.

-Eg: For this arm model with 2 remaining DOFs, we can either apply motion drivers to the shoulder (1 DOF) and elbow joints (+1 DOF) OR the X (1 DOF) and Y (+1 DOF) coordinates of the end-point of the ForeArm segment (the wrist).
+Eg: For this arm model with 2 remaining DOF, we can either apply motion drivers to the shoulder (1 DOF) and elbow joints (+1 DOF) OR the X (1 DOF) and Y (+1 DOF) coordinates of the end-point of the ForeArm segment (the wrist).

 Creating more than 2 driver constraints will over-constrain the model and lead to errors.